kytos/documentation/tutorials/napps/publishing_your_napp.rst

 ``kytos napps install <username>/my_first_napp``.

-You can also look for other NApps published on the |napps_server|_, by using the command ``kytos napps search`` followed by some keyworkd to match agains the author, napp name and/or description, such as.
+You can also look for other NApps published on the |napps_server|_, by using the command ``kytos napps search`` followed by some keyword to match against the username, NApp name, description or tags.

 .. code-block:: bash